 How will I finance my tiny house?

 This is one of the most important questions to ask about getting a tiny house.
 While a tiny house is more affordable than getting a mortgage or buying a standard house outright, you do still need to have your financing in place.
-If you cannot afford to buy a transportable unit outright, consider our rental options and rent to buy scheme.
+If you cannot afford to buy a transportable unit outright, consider our rental options and low deposit finance options.
 You may be able to get a loan from the bank in order to help you finance your purchase.
 You may also be able to use money from the KiwiSaver scheme.

 Unit2Go makes getting your tiny house up and running easy